psyntium/node-red-contrib-http-request-multipart/README.md

 ## Why this module ?
 Request became a popular and proven simplified HTTP Client to make http(s) calls.
 It supports a lot of features/options for advanced usage.

-A simple example : The node-red-contrib-http-request module support HTTPS on HTTP proxy using CONNECT request.
+A simple example : The node-red-contrib-http-request-multipart module support HTTPS on HTTP proxy using CONNECT request.
 This is not feasible using the Core Node-RED HTTP Request module.

 By contributing to our http request node, you'll be supporting an evolutive and robust HTTP client for Node-RED.